SylvainGuieu/delirium/README.md

                                               |theta|
                                               | psi |

-*Note here the sign -1 for the y axis which is the opposite of Haxis*
+*Note here the sign -1 for the y axis which is in the opposite direction of Haxis (see carriage figure above)*

 However before computing the wheel contact points two things are made:

-- the wobble is filtered for each parameters that can have a wobble period.
+- the wobble is filtered for each relevant parameters that can have a wobble period.
 The period for each parameters is defined in `parameters.py`.
 The period can be an intelligible string `"wheel"` (wheel perimeter x 2) or `"supports"` (support distance x 2) or a float expressed in opl (physical distance x 2).
-Can be switched on/off with the `filterCarriageWobble` in the rail class definition (in `rail.py`)
+The wobble filtering can be switched on/off with the `filterCarriageWobble` in the rail class definition (in `rail.py`)
 - the low order of the carriage attitude is removed for some parameters in order to eliminate the carriage global tilts.
-Can be switched on/off with the `removeCarriageLowOrder` in the rail class definition (in `rail.py`)
+Again order of the fits parameter is determined in `parameters.py`.
+Low order removal can be switched on/off with the `removeCarriageLowOrder` in the rail class definition (in `rail.py`)

 Rail has the following array values :
 - `x [opl]`